Novel-Idea/Philomena/README.md

 - Copy `config.json` from the `samples/data` folder to the root folder and:
   - Update the `clientId` with the Token from your bot's page
   - *Optional but Recommended*: Update the `mainChat` with the name of your "main" chatroom (e.g. general)
-- Run `npm start` and you should be good to go!
+- Run `node app.js` and you should be good to go!

 ## Warning